anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)

-After mapping the query output to the domain model, we are able to build arbitrary view models out of the domain model.
+After mapping the response schema to the domain model, we are able to build arbitrary view models from the domain model.
 An domain model object should not be presented in the view layer or sent via message-passing queues (DTO).
 The domain model focuses on invariants and use cases rather than view layer concerns.
 The adapter or assembler pattern enables two incompatible models to work together and can be implemented in the UI controller or an application service.